sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 It is RECOMMENDED that servers provide cache information through HTTP headers and make the cache valid for at least one week.
-An OP SHOULD document its change procedure.
-In order to support automated transitions to configuraion updates, an OP SHOULD only make non-breaking changes and retain backward compatability when possible.
+An OpenID Provider SHOULD document its change procedure.
+In order to support automated transitions to configuraion updates, an OpenID Provider SHOULD only make non-breaking changes and retain backward compatability when possible.
 It is RECOMMENDED an OP monitors usage of outdated configuration options used by any Relying Party and actively work with their administrators to update configurations.
-The above on caching an changed MUST be applied for the `jwks_uri` containing the OP's key set.
+The above on caching an changed MUST be applied for the `jwks_uri` containing the OpenID Provider's key set.

 The server MUST provide its public key in JWK Set format, such as the following 2048-bit RSA key: